monto-editor/broker/README.md

    $ cabal build
    ```

-3. Start the broker with `./startBroker.sh`
+3. Start the broker with `./start.sh`

-4. If WebSocket support is required also start the websockets addon with `./startWebSockets.sh`